bioThai/slurm-snakemake-profile/README.md

 # slurm-snakemake-profile
-Copy and edit this folder into "~/.config/snakemake" to set up SnakeMake-SLURM integration
+Copy and edit these folders into "~/.config/snakemake" to set up SnakeMake-SLURM integration